Can I Sue a Free Credit Score and Free Credit Report Company?

 - By failing to follow the rules for handling disputes

 - By providing information to unauthorized users

-- By providing your report for an impermissible purpose (for example, to determine if you have assets before someone sues you)
+- By providing your report for an impermissible purpose, such as to determine if you have assets before someone sues you

 - By failing to send you notifications about your credit report or score